What Is Data-Driven Marketing & Why Is It Important?

 In Data-Driven Marketing, the customer’s actions, preferences, and behaviours are considered a form of conversation with customers.
 Yet, no words are involved, just a simple, clever idea.

-Data-driven marketing is the use of customer information in the development of your marketing activities.
-It's collecting data, integrating it through data integration tools, analysing it, and utilising those insights to enhance your marketing strategies further.
+Data-driven marketing is the use of customer data to inform your marketing activities.
+It’s collecting data, integrating it with data integration tools, analysing it, and utilising those insights to further enhance your marketing strategies.

 Think of it this way: you gather data, learn from it, adjust your approach, and then collect more data to see how well those adjustments worked.